skaiser33/sei_project2/notes.md

-Just for reference, these are model:create statements we used and the associations:
+Just for reference, these are the model:create statements we used and the associations:

 sequelize model:create --name comedian --attributes name:string,website:string